TheCandidStartup/TheCandidStartup.github.io/_drafts/home-assistant-dashboard-custom-cards-statistics.md

       func: diff
 ```

-Here I've used a data generator to define a series using the `charges` attribute from the most recent state of the electricity meter entity.
+Here, I've used a data generator to define a series using the `charges` attribute from the most recent state of the electricity meter entity.
 That's graphed against a series of half-hourly grid import values.

 {% include candid-image.html src="/assets/images/home-assistant/apex-charts-metered-measured.png" alt="ApexCharts Metered vs Measured Graph" %}